flybits/android-concierge-sample/README.md

 3. In the Launch dropdown select Specified Activity
 4. In the Activity menu select the Activity desired for launch and click OK
 5. Locate Run button at the bottom anc click it

+## For Opening push notifications from system trey.
+1. In order to open the correct launcher Activity on click of push notification from system trey, developer needs to comment out all intent filters defined for launcher in AndroidManifest.xml.
+2. Only keep the intent filter launcher for the activity targeting to run the application.
+3. This will ensure, when the push notification is clicked only the targeted activity gets launched and push's pending intent is handled correctly.
+4. Once push notification click is tested, undo the changes made in step 1.